-To preserve or enhance the Borough's listed buildings, the Council will:
+To preserve and er enhance the Borough's 600+ listed buildings, the Council will:

-- a) resist the total or substantial demolition of a listed building; - b) resist proposals for a change of use or alterations and extensions to a listed building where this would cause harm to the special architectural and historic interest of the building; and - c) resist development that would cause harm to the significance of a listed building through the introduction of inappropriate development that would impact on the buildings setting.
+- a) resist-support proposals for alterations and extensions to listed buildings where there would be no harm to the special architectural and historic interest of the building.
+This will consider the design, scale, materials and appearance with regard to the significance of the listed building; the total or substantial demolition of a listed building; - b) resist-support proposals for the change of use of a listed building where the use will retain elements of the building which contribute to the building's significance, including internal features, historic fabric, plan form, appearance and layoutproposals for a change of use or alterations and extensions to a listed building where this would cause harm to the special architectural and historic interest of the building; - b)c) and support development within the setting of listed buildings that would not cause harm to the significance of the building through the introduction of sympathetic development in the building's setting, retaining a curtilage appropriate to the listed building; and - c)d) resist only in exceptional circumstances grant listed building consent for the total or substantial demolition of a listed building; development that would cause harm to the significance of a listed building through the introduction of inappropriate development that would impact on the buildings setting.